VirendrakumarPal/Collaboration-and-Competition/REPORT.md

 ### Ideas for future work

-Change network sizes and choose different hyperparameters Trying other algorithms like PPO, A3C or D4PG Different replay buffer for actor/critic
+-Change network sizes and choose different hyperparameters -Trying other algorithms like PPO, A3C or D4PG -Different replay buffer for actor/critic
-Try adding dropouts in critic network
+-Try adding dropouts in critic network
+-Different replay buffer for actor/critic